Red Star FC: Early history

 Red Star Football Club was founded on 21 February 1897 in a Parisian café by Jules Rimet and Ernest Weber under the name Red Star Club Français.
 The derivation of the name is uncertain; it is possibly taken from the red star of Buffalo Bill or possibly in reference to Miss Jenny, a British governess based in Paris who was adopted as the godmother of the club, who recommended the club be named after the historic shipping line, the Red Star Line.
 Upon its creation, Rimet installed Jean de Piessac as club president and one of his younger brothers as club secretary.
 The club was officially inaugurated on 12 March 1897 after Rimet signed the club's statutes and sent them to the USFSA, which, during this time, served as the head of French football.
 Members of the club were required to pay ₣100 a month to help the club meet its daily quota.
 Red Star officially joined the USFSA in 1898 and was inserted into the third-tier of the association's football league system.
 In the club's infancy, the team played in navy blue and white at the Champ de Mars.
-However, soon after, Red Star moved to Meudon playing on a terrace overlooking the Seine Valley.
+However, soon after, Red Star moved to Meudon in Hauts-de-Seine playing on a terrace overlooking the Seine Valley.
 Midway through the year, de Piessac left his post as club president.
 Rimet quickly succeeded him and, by 1904, Red Star were playing in the first division of the USFSA league.